jdegand/angular-cat-wiki/README.md

 - Performance
 - Typescript -> interfaces matching the api responses
 - NgOptimizedImage for the main hero image ?
+- Issues with title change -> if you don't use the back arrow, the details title can linger and the homepage's AngularCatWiki title will not be displayed i.e. you used the catwiki logo to go back to the homepage.

 ## How to Use